Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 6. Visualization of ML-AE training evolution

-   ​	The gif below shows the evolution of the process that ML-AE gradually unfolds the manifold in each layer of the encoder, learning the optimal embedding in the latent space and then reconstruct it in the mirrored symmetric layers of the decoder during the training.
+   ​The gif below shows the evolution of the process that ML-AE gradually unfolds the manifold in each layer of the encoder, learning the optimal embedding in the latent space and then reconstruct it in the mirrored symmetric layers of the decoder during the training.
 <center>
   <img src='./figs/latent.gif'  width="400" align="middle">
 </center>